LeCyberDucky/Project-ideas/README.md

 - Steam market tracker
 - Steam sorter (WASM?)
   - Sorting wishlist efficiently
-- App launch silencer 2.0
+- App launch silencer 2.0 (easily adaptable to new programs)
 - Command line tool to merge PDF files (either a given list, or all files in the directory)
   - Perhaps combine Rust and Python for this?
 Rust for the command line interface, Python for working with PDFs.
 Good for learning how to combine the two
 - Tool that lets you use a laptop (maybe even a phone) as a second screen for another computer and allows for touch-input